john-goldsmith/rails-view-visualizer/README.md

 Overview
 ---
-A tool to help visualize the view hierarchy within a Rails app.
+A tool to help visualize the view structure of a Rails app.

 Usage
 ---